- By Jeanne Dorin

-With considerably relaxed laws and the legalization of marijuana in four states — Alaska, Colorado, Oregon and Washington — marijuana use is now on the rise among people over 50.
-Here's the conundrum for boomers: If and when (and where) it is legal, is it OK to smoke marijuana with the very children you cautioned about saying 'no' to drugs throughout their childhoods?
+With considerably relaxed laws and the legalization of marijuana in eight states (Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington) and Washington, D.C., marijuana use is now on the rise among people over 50.
+Here’s the conundrum for boomers: If and when (and where) it is legal, is it OK to smoke marijuana with the very children you cautioned about saying ‘no’ to drugs throughout their childhoods?
 Some of these same adult children are offering pot to their parents and suggesting smoking it together.

 Experts say the choice to smoke marijuana with an adult child should be based on several factors.